ttres/web-demo-wiki/Home.md

 The LEVEL 0 demo code is implemented in a two PHP files index.php and config.php.
 Before we can make it work, there are some minor modifications needed:

 (1) Use a text editor to open config.php, then change the username and password for your MySQL installation.
+The example commands before created a DB user named "username" with the password "password".
+This is the default DB credentials configured in config.php.
+If you used a different username or password, update config.php accordingly.

 (2) Change the ownership of folder “uploads” to “www-data” so that Apache can upload files to this folder.